leejoonli/code-every-day/log.md

 ## Thoughts

 Learned about building your own docker image using a Dockerfile, pushing to a private repository, deploying through docker, and persisting data through docker volume.
 I need to review what I watched today but next step is to practice.
 The challenge wasn't too difficult and was able to have a single line return statement.
 Saw a solution using key=lambda and need to dig more into that.

+# Day 134 (7/1/2022)

+## Codewars

+The challenge was to return a boolean if three integers make up a triangle.
+Tried another challenge before which I had a solution but time complexity failed the solution.

+## Thoughts

+Had to look up the mathematics for determining if three sides make up a triangle.
+Pretty simple.
+The other challenge I didn't know how to fix the time complexity issue.